Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Sexual orientation cannot be assumed from a person’s assigned sex at birth, gender identity or gender expression.

-- Heterosexual or straight – a person who is attracted to someone of the opposite sex
+• Heterosexual or straight – Someone who is sexually and/or romantically attracted to people of another gender than their own.

-- Gay – someone who is attracted to people of the same sex.
-Some women prefer to call themselves gay rather than lesbian, although the word gay is more often used about men
+• Gay – someone who is sexually and/or romantically attracted to people of their own gender.
+Some women prefer to call themselves gay rather than lesbian, although the word gay is more often used about men.

 Sexuality is diverse and personal to everyone.
 People’s understanding or experience of their sexuality may change or evolve, and their orientation and sexual identity with it.